Tokens

 The @globs(file_group)

-token will be replaced with an expanded list of glob patterns (as-is),
+token will be replaced with the list of glob patterns as-is, derived from

 fileGroups: